 The mental impression of a ‘significant collision event’, when it is mentioned in reference to wandering rocky or metallic bodies in outer space, is something all too familiar to those who consume these dramatic literary stories and cinematic depictions as part of popular media.
 The storylines are all too familiar: an asteroid, or similar astronomical body traversing Earth’s usual orbit, is unfortunately nudged onto a collision course with our planet, leading the protagonists to mount a heroic rescue effort to save our planet (or ensure survival of a select numbers of the human population at least).
 These pop cultural depictions are usually complete with flashy CGI graphics, spectacular soundtrack, flag waving, and a memorable title – often with dodgy scientific justifications for the unfolding event, or the proposed solutions that will lead to humanities’ salvation (or not).

 The reality of Near-Earth Objects (NEO), Potentially Hazardous Objects (PHO), and Earth Crossing Asteroids (ECA) presents abundant reference material for the future of such fantastical, spectacular stories but, as noted above, there is a very real historical precedent for significant impact events – perhaps not on a planetary-level scale as frequently popularised, but certainly a ‘city-killer’ classified object or volumes of smaller material is more plausible.
-Earth’s dynamic geology physically covers up most of the visible scars from the Paleolithic record and other past periods of geological time, but some larger trace fossil remnants are still readily apparent; as is the case of sites like the Upheaval Dome (United States), Morokweng (South Africa), René-Levasseur Island (Canada), Shoemaker (Australia), and Barrington (United States) craters, amongst many other identified trace boundaries for past impacts.
+Earth’s dynamic geology physically covers up most of the visible scars from the Paleolithic record and other earlier periods of geological time.
+But, some larger trace fossil remnants are still readily apparent; as is the case of sites like the Upheaval Dome (United States), Morokweng (South Africa), René-Levasseur Island (Canada), Shoemaker (Australia), and Barrington (United States) craters, amongst many other identified trace boundaries for past impacts.
 Moreover, our species presently occupies (or at least controls usage of) a growing amount of our planet’s available landmass, a trend that will likely continue in the future, ensuring that the odds of a significant event over a populated urban area increases across the grand theatres of time.
-Meteorite collisions are very much a fact of life for Earth and will remain so for the foreseeable future as our planet continues to clear out the debris field in its orbital range – 'left overs' from formation during the Hadean eon and also through chance encounters with ancient materials occasionally migrating towards the innards of our Solar System.
-Further to this, the Tunguska episode, and similar incidents widely documented in modern history, demonstrate that the objects need not physically impact the planet's surface to cause enormous, wide-ranging infrastructure damage or service disruption.
+Meteorite collisions are very much a fact of life for Earth and will remain so for the foreseeable future as our planet continues to clear out the debris field in its orbital range – 'left overs' from formation during the Hadean aeon and also through chance encounters with ancient materials occasionally migrating towards the innards of our Solar System.
+Further to this, the Tunguska episode, and similar incidents widely documented in modern history, demonstrate that the objects need not physically impact the planet's surface to cause enormous, wide-ranging infrastructure damage or far-reaching service disruptions.

 Given the relative uncertainties and perennial risks posed by future collisions with asteroids and other proto-planetary bodies, there are already a number of formal Earth-observation programmes established by numerous national space agencies and private monitoring-survey systems.
 These include NASA’s Centre for Near Earth Object Studies (the successor of the Near-Earth Asteroid Tracking system, itself a successor to the Palomar Planet-Crossing Asteroid Survey), ESA’s Planetary Defence Office, EURONEAR, and China’s Schmidt CCD Asteroid Program (SCAP), amongst many other competing near-Earth object astronomical surveys.
 Recent (though acknowledged to be severely limited) observations have already uncovered about 25,000 Near Earth Asteroids, over a hundred short-period near-Earth comets, and a number of other solar-orbiting meteoroids large enough to visually register on tracking systems – all of which have been silent companions of our planet’s orbital range since the formation of the Solar System.
 This is the 'normal' reality of our orbital region.